joshmarinacci/ElectronIDE/README.md

 called `node` that is actually an ancient packet radio program.
 Try running `node --version` to make sure you really have NodeJS 10.x and not that other program.
 Uninstall it if you do.
 NodeJS might also be run as `nodejs` instead of `node`.
-On Ubuntu 14.04 we have reports that the `nodejs-legacy` package can successfully run Electron.
+On Ubuntu 14.04 we have reports that the `nodejs-legacy` package can successfully run Electron, which is to say you have to install it AND `nodejs`, which allows running it as `node` and `nodejs`.